Norton Simon Nataraja

 The 1973 dispute over a stolen Nataraja discovered at the Norton Simon Foundation marked one of the earliest restitution agreements reached directly between a source country and an American museum.

 In 1973, the Norton Simon Foundation in Pasadena, California purchased the Nataraja from Heller for a reported USD $900,000.
 The Indian government learned of the acquisition when The Metropolitan Museum of Art publicized an upcoming exhibition of the Norton Simon's Indian art collection that included the Shiva.
-India sued the Foundation in California court, seeking the return of the sculpture.
+Indian authorities arrested Lance Dane, Thilakar, Doss, and Ramasamy Sthapathy and then sued the Foundation in California court, seeking the return of the sculpture.
 India also pressured authorities in the United Kingdom, where the statue was on loan to the British Museum for conservation, leading Scotland Yard to impound the statue during the ownership dispute.

 Number of Objects